Best Women’s Mountain Bikes of 2023

 Although this more upright riding position can help get people comfortable on a mountain bike, the more technical and fast the trails, the more of a racing position you want to adapt to be able to handle the bike well and keep it stable.

-In recent years, men’s bike geometry, in particular, has embraced progressive frame layouts and in many cases lengthened the wheelbases and slackened the headtubes for more stability (of course, this depends on the bike and desired riding purpose).
+In recent years, men’s bike geometry, in particular, has embraced progressive frame layouts and in many cases lengthened the wheelbases and slackened the headtubes for more stability (of course, this depends on the bike and the desired riding purpose).
 But have women’s bikes kept up?
 The Juliana brand no longer believes there should be a discrepancy between men’s and women’s frames, and instead, designs the frame based on smaller differences such as weight.
 The finishing kit is also tailored to the smaller rider with narrower bars and suspension setups for lighter riders.